 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to perform site backups, then consider hiring a professional service, or use a WordPress backup plugin.
+If you don’t want to perform site backups, then consider getting assistance from a WordPress professional, or use a backup plugin.

-- You can learn more about a WordPress backup plugin that can fully automate your backup process here: Back Up, Copy & Protect Your WP Site With Backup Creator Plugin For WP
+- You can read about a WordPress backup plugin that we recommend using to automate WordPress file and database backups here: Back Up, Copy And Protect Your WordPress Web Site With Backup Creator WordPress Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory